Dee1234pak/Customer-Segmentation-Analysis/README.md

 4. Optimum number of clusters:

-   Determine the optimal number of clusters for K-Means clustering using methods like the Elbow Method or Silhouette Score to ensure effective segmentation.
+   The optimum number of clusters is the number that best balances compactness and separation of clusters.
+You can find it by either looking for the "elbow" point in a plot of cluster sizes or choosing the number with the highest silhouette score.

 5. K-Means Clustering Algorithm using WCSS: